 The best way to defend against allegations of recruiting a child into a gang depends wholly on the facts of the case.
 But the following are general strategies a defense attorney may explore using:

 - Entrapment in Nevada: A person is not criminally liable if undercover police entice the person to commit a crime that he/she would not have committed but for the police’s interference.
-If a defense attorney can show that the defendant was a victim of police entrapment in Nevada, no crime was committed.
+If a defense attorney can show that the defendant was a victim of police entrapment, no crime was committed.

 - No gang: NRS 201.570 applies only when a child is recruited for a bona fide gang, not merely a club or crew.
 If it can be shown that the organization the child was recruited for did not rise to the level of a gang, the case should be dismissed.